About the West Wing

-Clinical trials test new cancer treatments and are divided into different stages, called phases.
-Early phase trials may look at whether a drug is safe or the side effects it causes.
+Clinical trials are divided into different stages, called phases.
+Early phase trials may look at whether a drug is safe, or the side effects it causes.
 Later phase trials test whether a new treatment is better than existing treatments.

-The Drug Development Unit is the second biggest unit for Phase 1 drug trials in the UK.
+The Oak Drug Development Unit is the second biggest unit for Phase 1 drug trials in the UK.
 Phase 1 trials help to determine the dose of the drug, frequency and what tumour types respond best.
-These trials are small and are for select patients, usually those with advanced cancers, where other treatment options have been already tried.

-One ground-breaking trial that happened at DDU was Abirateron.
-This drug proved to be successful in treating patients with prostate cancer.
-Adding Abiraterone to hormone therapy at the start of treatment for prostate cancer was found to improve survival rates by 37%.
+Abiraterone, a ground-breaking drug for treating patients with prostate cancer, was tested at the Oak Drug Development Unit.
+Adding Abiraterone to hormone therapy at the start of treatment for prostate cancer was found to improve survival rates by 37 per cent.

-Recently there has been a focus on cellular therapy trials.
-This involves human cells being harvested from the patient, modyfing the cells then returning them back to the patient.
-This then repairs damaged tissue and/or cells.
-The first patient started their treatment on West Wing Clinical Research Centre in February 2019 and had a complete response, meaning their cancer is no longer detectable.
+More recently, there has been a focus on cellular therapy trials.
+This involves human cells being harvested from the patient, modifying the cells then returning them back to the patient.
+This can then repair damaged tissue and/or cells.
+Thomas, pictured left, benefited from a cellular therapy trial.